 4. Hamptons Real Estate No Longer Trends with New York City

-In the past, Sag Harbor real estate and other Hamptons property has tracked identically with the housing market in New York City.
+In the past, Hamptons real estate markets such as Sag Harbor, Ocean Road Beach, and the Southampton estates section have tracked identically with the housing market in New York City.
 The pandemic, however, has changed everything.
 While sellers in Manhattan struggle to get their asking prices met, those in the Hamptons are seeing unprecedented offers for their luxury homes.
 The decline in Manhattan real estate is due to the pandemic trend of residents leaving large cities for smaller suburbs and luxury areas and to buyers’ reluctance to purchase small apartments they will be required to quarantine in.
 When workers begin returning to the office either part or full-time in 2021, the markets may start to even out again.
 Still, real estate experts agree that luxury homes in the Hamptons will continue to outpace their New York City counterparts.

 5. Rental Prices are Skyrocketing